hpccsystems-solutions-lab/HelpMissingKids25/README.md

 **Hospitals**

+Auxiliary Datasets:

-Auxiliary Datasets: A **Cities** dataset with related FIPS and Zip Codes
+A **Cities** dataset with related FIPS and Zip Codes (used for linking the above datasets to the NCMEC data)

-More to come...
+You are not limited to usiong these datasets!
+Extra credit will be rewarded by linking other pertinent data!